augustluhrs/OracleOfDelph-AI/README.md

 D) Open outputdancewords (sorry about the name...) and run it

-E) open terminal, navigate to torch-rnn (where you have hopefully copied the TorchText folder from this)
+E) open terminal, navigate to torch-rnn

 so the final step is kinda wonky, but here's how we did it: